 The Secret Garden part is a small zoo originally designed as an on-site home for the animals used in Siegfried & Roy’s magic show, which ended in 2003 after a disagreement between Roy and a tiger.
 The animals that remain are mostly of the big cat variety, including some of the illusionists’ famed white tigers.
 It’s fine, but don’t expect a lot of excitement.
 On hot Vegas days they mostly (and wisely) just lay in the shade or shallow pools, so don’t expect them to be hunting elk or playing with big balls of yarn.

 While it’s easy to have a pang of environmentally conscious guilt over animals in captivity, the entire facility is well run and scrupulously maintained, the trainers are obviously passionate, and the animals seem to thrive here.
+A dolphin calf, Coco, was born here in 2017.
 Several of the dolphins are more than 30 years old, which is more than double their life expectancy in the wild.